nyc-crh/site/content/topics/boycotting-ny-schools/_index.md

 - title: The 1964 Boycotts
   img: school-boycott.jpg
   alt: Notice to porters and maids about organizing labor rallies
-  text: A decade after *Brown vs. Board of Education*, 500,000 New York City students boycotted schools in one of the largest mass demonstrations in U.S. History.
+  text: A decade after *Brown vs. Board of Education*, 500,000 New York City students boycotted schools in one of the largest mass demonstrations in U.S. history.
   btn:
     text: View primary sources
     url: /topics/boycotting-ny-schools/1964-boycotts